 For more easy listening, try OverDrive Media Console.
 This free app will play audiobooks from various retailers and libraries, so you can listen to books as you walk through campus.
 Features include bookmarks, a table of contents and in-app sound options.

-Build your bibliography automatically as you read coursebooks, by scanning their barcodes into the free BibTeXLib Android app.
-You can also enter book information manually. the app provides a running list of book information, including cover art, publisher, ISBN and more.
+Build your bibliography automatically as you read coursebooks, by scanning their barcodes into the free RefME Android app.
+You can also enter book information manually.
+The app provides a running list of book information, publisher, ISBN and more.